Professor ,Dean of Faculty of Natural and Mathematical Sciences

 2. Sukhendu Mukherjee (UGC Project Fellow)

-I am interested in supervising post graduate students in the area of experimental condensed matter physics and materials science, mainly to develop nanostructured materials.
+I am interested in supervising post graduate students in the area of experimental condensed matter physics and materials science, mainly to develop nanostructured materials and thin films.
 I am well capable of handling various sophisticated and modern analytical instruments in the laboratory.

 - Materials Research Society of India (MRSI)